the-turing-way/the-turing-way/Chapter_Version_Control.md

 A version control system stores all your changes neatly away so while it is still easy to access them your working directory is not cluttered by the debris of versions past that it is necessary to keep just in case.
 Similarly with version control there is no need to leave chunks of code commented should you ever need to come back to an old version again.

 Finally version control is invaluable for collaborative projects where different people to work on the same code simultaneously.
 It allows the changes made by different people to be tracked, and can automatically combine peoples work via merging saving a great deal of painstaking effort to do so manually.
-Moreover, version control hosting websites such as Github provide way to communicate in a more structured way, such as in code reviews, about commits and about issues.
+Moreover, version control hosting websites such as GitHub provide way to communicate in a more structured way, such as in code reviews, about commits and about issues.

 ## Getting Started

 This is important to know, but it isn't that exciting.
-Instructions for installing git on linux, windows and mac machines are available [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
+Instructions for installing Git on linux, windows and mac machines are available [here](https://Git-scm.com/book/en/v2/Getting-Started-Installing-Git).
 Once instillation is complete, to start using version control for your project you just go into the directory that contains all of your files (subdirectories will be included) and run

 ```
-git init
+Git init
 ```

-in the terminal to create the git repository (often called "repo" for short).
+in the terminal to create the Git repository (often called "repo" for short).
 This just needs to be done once per project.

 Just think of the repository as a place where the history is being stored.
 Each file in your working directory can be in one of two states: tracked or untracked by your repository.
 In short, tracked files are files that Git knows about.
 Untracked files are everything else — any files in your working directory that were not in your last snapshot.
-When you first initialise a repository with `git init` all of your files will be untracked because your repository it doesn't *have* a previous snapshot yet, so it doesn't know about any of your files.
+When you first initialise a repository with `Git init` all of your files will be untracked because your repository it doesn't *have* a previous snapshot yet, so it doesn't know about any of your files.
 Therefore your next step is to add your files to the repository using

 ```
-git add .
+Git add .
 ```

 This puts your changes into what's called the "staging area".
 When you next commit any changes stored in your staging area will be recorded in your repository.

 ![change_stage_repo](figures/change_stage_repo.png)

-The full stop after `git add` above adds all changes to your staging area.
+The full stop after `Git add` above adds all changes to your staging area.
 So now all your files are staged commit them using

 ```
-git commit
+Git commit
 ```

 We'll talk in more detail about these commands [later](#adding), but for now just know if you run them then congratulations, you have finished setting up you repository!